A low-cost plasma source aimed for medical applications using Ar as the working gas: Abstract

 \section{Abstract}

-Because of the advances in equipment and several studies on medical applications of atmospheric pressure plasmas over the last few years, plasma sources are now being produced for clinical use.
-It has been demonstrated that plasma sources can be constructed in such a way that their operation and application are safe, and that they present relevant clinical results.
-However, the manufacturing and operating costs of plasma sources can be decisive for their adoption in medical procedures.
-In this work, a simple modification of a plasma source that has a low production cost was investigated in order to evaluate the viability of its use for medical applications using argon as the working gas.
-Without this modification, the plasma source produces high levels of electrical current, which makes it unfeasible for use in medical applications.
-With the proposed modification, the treatment is no longer carried out using the plasma jet directly, but rather with the post-discharge effluent enriched with reactive oxygen and nitrogen species.
+Due to advances in equipment and intense research on plasma biomedical applications over the past few years, plasma devices are now suitable for clinical use.
+It has been demonstrated that plasma sources can be designed in a way that ensures their safe operation and application whilst preserving the relevant clinical results.
+However, the manufacturing and operating costs of such plasma devices remain high, which can be decisive for their adoption in medical procedures.
+In this work, a simple modification of a low-cost plasma jet configuration is proposed in order to evaluate the device's viability for medical applications using argon as working gas.
+Typically, plasma jets operating with argon (Ar) generate high electrical currents, which makes them unsuitable for medical applications.
+With the proposed device modification, the treatment is no longer carried out using the plasma jet directly, but rather with the post-discharge effluent enriched with reactive oxygen and nitrogen species.
 As a result, the electrical current reaching the target remains below the safety threshold established for plasma applications in humans.
-Application tests on water activation indicate that both operating conditions can yield comparable outcomes.
+Tests on water activation by plasma jets with and without the proposed modification indicate that both devices can yield comparable outcomes.

-{\it Keywords}: cold plasma, plasma jet, medical gas plasma, plasma sources
+{\it Keywords}: cold plasma, plasma jet, medical gas plasma, plasma sources \\ \\ \\